 Polygamous Marriage is a marital arrangement where one individual has multiple spouses simultaneously.
 Commonly practiced in some cultures and historical contexts, polygamy takes two primary forms: polygyny (one man having multiple wives) and polyandry (one woman having multiple husbands).
 The motivations behind polygamous marriages can vary, from cultural and religious beliefs to economic and social reasons.

 While such unions can provide a sense of family and community, they can raise concerns about gender equality and individual rights.
-Modern societies often regulate or prohibit polygamous marriages, but in some regions, it continues to be a customary practice, reflecting the diverse perspectives on Marriage worldwide.
-It’s one of the types of modern marriage.
+Modern societies often regulate or prohibit polygamous marriages but in some regions, it continues to be a customary practice, reflecting the diverse perspectives on Marriage worldwide.
+It is one of the types of modern marriage.

 10. Left-handed Marriage